Ok Taec-yeon: Solo activities

-Ok was featured in Baek Ji-young's 2009 hit song "My Ear's Candy".
+Ok was featured in Baek Ji-young's hit song "My Ear's Candy" (내 귀에 캔디), released on August 13, 2009.
 Baek revealed that she asked Ok to feature on the song after listening to his rap on 2PM's single "10 Out of 10".

 In 2012, Ok teamed up with his fellow Dankook University alumni students to produce a digital single album titled Share (with Taecyeon).
 The album was performed live at Dankook University for the matriculation ceremony.
 The title song "Wings" featured penned rap lyrics written by Ok.
-The album also included a remake of Lee Gwangjo's "A Night Like Tonight", with an original rap written by Ok himself.
-The album went on sale in February 2012, with all proceeds donated back the University.
+The album also included a remake of "A Night Like Tonight" (오늘같은 밤) by (Lee Gwang-Jo, with an original rap written by Ok himself.
+The album went on sale on February 28, 2012, with all proceeds donated back the University.

-Ok released his first solo Japanese album Taecyeon Special: Winter Hitori in January 2017.
-As part of the solo project, he held his first solo concert, Taecyeon (From 2PM) Premium Solo Concert "Winter Hitori", at the Tokyo Dome City Hall in Japan on January 2–3.
+Ok released his debut solo Japanese album Taecyeon Special: Winter Hitori on January 18, 2017.
+As part of the solo project, he held his first solo concert, Winter Hitori, at the Tokyo Dome City Hall in Japan on January 2–3.
+Footage from the concert was released as a DVD by Epic Records Japan on December 27, 2017; the DVD peaked at number 13 on the Oricon Weekly DVD Chart.

 In July 2018, it was announced that Ok had signed an exclusive contract with 51K, an agency founded by actor So Ji-sub, following the end of his contract with JYP Entertainment.
 His former agency reported that he will remain a member of 2PM despite the move.
 On February 23, 2023, 51K announced that Ok had signed a contract with WME for his activities in the United States.

 Since 2013, Ok has regularly held fan meetings in South Korea.
 From September 16, 2023, to October 21, 2023, Ok held his first solo fan meeting tour titled SpecialTY with stops in five Asian cities: Taipei, Manila, Hong Kong, Bangkok, and Jakarta.
 On March 8, 2025, Ok held a solo fan meeting in Yokohama titled SweeTY.
 On June 24, 2025, Ok held a joint fan meeting in Taipei with his agency's founder So Ji-sub titled SONICe ParTY.